Toby Gardenhire to manage St. Paul Saints for second season

 Tyler Smarslok will return for a second season as the Saints' defensive coach.

-The Saints are scheduled to open the 2022 season, their second as a Twins' affiliate, in Louisville on April 5.
-Home opener at CHS Field is April 12 against Indianapolis.
+The Saints are scheduled to open the 2022 season, their second as a Twins affiliate, in Louisville on April 5.
+The home opener at CHS Field is April 12 against Indianapolis.

+The Twins' other minor league teams announced their coaching rosters as well.

+Ramon Borrego returns as manager at Wichita after a first place finish in the Class AA Central North Division in 2021.
+He's in his 11th season as a manager in the organization.